mashalifshin/bcrypt_notes/README.md

 - HTTP uses cookies, set on the browser, to keep state
 - This makes it so we don't have to log in on any page that requires auth in an app

-- In sinatra, you access cookies thru the session
+- In sinatra, you access cookies thru the `session` object
-- Session is a hash like object available in all ur contollers.
+- `session` is a hash like object available in all ur contollers.
 You can assign keys and values.
 When you assign them, sinatra will write a cookie for your domain in the users browser
 - Every request the browser makes on that domain, the cookie will be sent along
 - So you can set a unique value in the session and check who ur visitor is